WHAT ARE MY OPTIONS WITH UCAS ON A LEVEL RESULTS DAY?

 If you’re in Clearing you can use Course Search on the UCAS website to look for places.
 Also, if you are interested in particular universities and would like to see what is on offer you should go to that university’s website and see what they are offering in Clearing.
 In general some of the most prestigious universities don’t go into Clearing at all, but there have been some surprises in recent years so you might like to check.

-Both I and our Principal Joe will be on hand to help with Clearing and any UCAS issues after 9 am.
+I and Will Bynoe will be on hand to help with Clearing and any UCAS issues after 9 am.
 Please note that it is vital that I have time to devise a strategy for each student who is in Clearing before I talk to individual students, otherwise there is a risk that I spend 30 minutes on the phone to one person while other people are losing out on opportunities.

 Clearing is very fast moving but please be reassured that we are very good at what we do and in turn each year our students do extremely well!
 In fact over the past few years hardly any of our students have been in Clearing, and the only thing we have been dealing with is students declining confirmed places and putting themselves into Clearing in order to ‘trade up’ to an even better university.

-Clearing Plus is a new facility for 2021, which makes being in Clearing even simpler.
+Clearing Plus is a newer UCAS service which makes being in Clearing even simpler.
 If you are in Clearing you will be able to view a list of courses which you are matched to.
 If you want to be considered for that course you can click the ‘I’m interested’ button and your information will be sent to that uni.
 You can express interest in up to 5 universities at the same time and if they in turn think you are a suitable applicant they will be in touch with you.

 This is a really useful facility which I think will make the Clearing search much less overwhelming than it usually is, but I would still encourage students to do their own research and make their own calls, which they will be able to do in addition to using Clearing Plus.
 Clearly if you have got DDD and the uni normally asks for AAA, you are not likely to get an offer, but you would be surprised what universities are sometimes prepared to accept – it is always worth having a go and you don’t know unless you try!